-The second step is to take that $750,000 and divide it by the length of time in which you want to retire, in this case we have said 10 years. ($750,000/10= $75,000).
+Calculate the total savings you will need to fund your retirement lifestyle. ($30,000 x 25 = $750,000).
+Divide that by the length of time in which you want to retire, in this case we have said 10 years. ($750,000/10= $75,000).

-You’ll need to find a way to save $75,000 each year for the next 10 years in order to have sufficient principal to withdraw $30,000 annually (+ inflation).
+Outcome: You’ll need to find a way to save $75,000 each year for the next 10 years in order to have sufficient principal to withdraw $30,000 annually (+ inflation).

 Now, subtracting that rental income from your annual amount, lets calculate how much you will need to generate from your invested savings. ($30,000 – $18,000 = $12,000).

 Whats the total savings required to generate an additional $12,000 of annual income? ($12,000 x 25 = $300,000).
 Divide that by the number of years you have until retirement ($300,000 \ 5 = $60,000).

-You will need to save $60,000 annually over the next 5 years to draw $12,000 of annual investment income.
-That $12,000 combined with your $18,000 annual rental income funds your retirement.
+Outcome: You will need to save $60,000 annually over the next 5 years to draw $12,000 of annual investment income.
+Combined with $18,000 annual rental income to fund your $30,000 p/year retirement.

 So take your estimated cost of living for your ideal lifestyle, and the number of years until you want to reach retirement, and apply one of the two equations listed below:

-Annual Lifestyle Cost x 25 \ number of years until retirement = annual savings amount; OR my preferred approach,
+Annual Lifestyle Cost x 25 \ number of years until retirement = annual savings amount;